-The bill was co-sponsored by a majority of Representatives.
-It establishes a mechanism to set a fair price on the damage caused to our health and our climate from fossil fuel emissions from how we heat our buildings and from transportation.
+The carbon pollution pricing bill, H.2810, was co-sponsored by a majority of Representatives.
+It establishes a mechanism to set a fair price on the damage caused to our health and our climate by fossil fuel emissions from use in buildings and from transportation.
 Seventy percent of the fee assessed will be rebated back to residents and businesses, with extra going to low and moderate income households and to residents in rural areas.
 Thirty percent will be put into a Green Infrastructure Fund (GIF) that will be available to municipalities for funding of climate mitigation projects and other “green” initiatives.

 Ask local officials to sign this letter to Governor Baker and the State House leaders about supporting H.2810.

 Here is the case for businesses supporting carbon pricing legislation.

 Some say that the Transportation Climate Initiative (TCI) will take care of pricing the transportation sector, but H.2810 will reduce carbon pollution from the transportation sooner, includes the heating sector as well and was written so that it compliments TCI.

 - The Transportation Climate Initiative is a multi-state agreement being worked out by the governors of New England and Mid-Atlantic states.
 It’s a carbon price on transportation that is compatible with H.2810, but our legislators might need to understand how.
 Here’s a great flier explaining this.

 Rep Jen Benson, who filed H.2810, passed the baton when she left the legislature in January 2020.
 The new sponsor is Rep Driscoll (Milton).